-- Prior to any competition please review good sportsmanship guidelines with your team. - Teams will hand the Moderator their concealed set of OBOB books when they enter the room. - The school name card will be visible to the Moderator during the team's battles. - The Moderator may ask coaches to act as scorekeeper or timekeeper (this depends largely on how many volunteers the Regional/State Manager was able to recruit. - From time to time the Moderator may request the opinions of the coaches but is not obligated to accept their opinions. - A coach may remind the Moderator of a procedure that was forgotten. - When the battle is finished, encourage your team to respond cheerfully to the other team: "Good Job" or "Great Battle" or something similar.
-The coach should also be positive. - Remind team members to thank battle officials. - Remember to have the team take their book set with them. - Do not allow parents or team members to argue about the questions/answers. - During battles a coach may not communicate (verbally or nonverbally) with their team OR take notes.
+- Prior to any competition, please review good sportsmanship guidelines with your team. - Teams will hand the Moderator their concealed set of OBOB books when they enter the room. - The school name card will be visible to the Moderator during the team's battles. - The Moderator may ask coaches to act as scorekeeper or timekeeper (this depends largely on how many volunteers the Regional/State Manager was able to recruit). - From time to time, the Moderator may request the opinions of the coaches, but is not obligated to accept their opinions. - A coach may politely and guietly remind the Moderator of a procedure that was forgotten. - When the battle is finished, encourage your team to respond cheerfully to the other team: "Good Job" or "Great Battle" or something similar.
+The coach should also remain positive. - Remind team members to thank battle officials. - Remember to have the team take their book set with them. - Do not allow parents or team members to argue about the questions/answers. - During battles, a coach may not communicate (verbally or nonverbally) with their team OR take notes on the guestions asked.
+Note: no one is allowed to take notes on the guestions asked.